Toniq-Labs/extendable-token/README.md

 ### TokenIdentifier
 ```
+// \x0Atid" + canisterId + 32 bit index
 type TokenIdentifier  = Text;
 ```
 The `TokenIdentifier` is a unique id for a particular token and reflects the canister where the token exists as well as the index within the tokens container.
-The TokenIdentifier is similar to the token's address, and is a hex encoded representation of the canister's ID, the index of the token within the canister, and a domain seperator.
+The TokenIdentifier is similar to a `Principal` and is a representation of the canister's ID, the index of the token within the canister, and a domain seperator.

 ### TokenIndex
 ```
 type TokenIndex = Nat32;
 ```
-This allows for 2**32 unique tokens within a single canister (over 4 billion).
+This allows for 2\*\*32 unique tokens within a single canister (over 4 billion).
 This represents an individual token's index within a given canister.

 ### Extension
 ```